openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

-By acknowledging the need for scheduled maintenance in the platform, we reduce the need for Service Delivery to develop and maintain custom tooling to manage the platform while simultaneously reducing simplifying management for all customer facing similar challenges.
+By acknowledging the need for scheduled maintenance in the platform, we reduce the need for Service Delivery to develop and maintain custom tooling to manage the platform while simultaneously simplifying management for all customer facing similar challenges.

 ### User Stories
 For readability, "cluster lifecycle administrator" is used repeatedly in the user stories.
 This